-Here, the Court finds that Dr. Cook's opinion is unhelpful because of his inability to link any specific chemical that Harris was allegedly exposed to, at the level to which he was exposed, to the conditions that he alleges in his complaint.
-Specifically, Dr. Cook's conclusion that there is a cause-and-effect relationship between the respiratory, ocular, and dermal conditions he analyzed-only some of which are applicable to plaintiff51-and "expos[ure]

-For example, although Dr. Cook found causation between exposure to crude oil and chronic rhinitis, allergic rhinitis, chronic obstructive pulmonary disease, dermatitis, skin irritation, skin rash, skin itching, acute conjunctivitis, chronic conjunctivitis, and dry eye disease, plaintiff does not purport to suffer from any of these conditions.
-See to crude oil, including weathered crude oil," is unhelpful without identifying the specific chemicals and exposure levels capable of causing specific conditions.52 As emphasized by another section of this Court, "Cook['s report] does not even identify any specific chemical or chemicals at issue" and instead "refers generally to oil, dispersants, and volatile organic compounds."
-Street, 2022 WL 1811144, at 5.
-And as noted by plaintiff, he retained Dr. Cook to provide a general causation report that "identifies the medical conditions generally recognized in the literature on BP Oil Spill responders," not the specific conditions alleged by Harris.53
+Here, the Court finds that Dr. Cook's opinion is unhelpful because of his inability to link any specific chemical that decedent was allegedly exposed to, at the level at which he was exposed, to the conditions that plaintiffs allege in the complaint.
+Specifically, Dr. Cook's conclusion that there is a cause-and-effect relationship between the respiratory, ocular, and dermal conditions he analyzed and "expos[ure] to crude oil, including weathered crude oil," is unhelpful without identifying the specific chemicals and exposure levels capable of causing specific conditions alleged by plaintiff.49 As noted by plaintiffs, they retained Dr. Cook to provide a general causation report that "identifies the medical conditions generally recognized in the literature on BP Oil Spill responders," not the specific conditions alleged by plaintiffs.50